 Donald M. Henderson is a Canadian paleontologist working in Alberta.
 He specializes in bite strength comparisons in ceratopsians, dinosaur buoyancy, and studying dinosaur locomotion.

-He got interested in paleontology through the art of dinosaurs.
+Donald got interested in paleontology through the art of dinosaurs.
+He obtained his Bachelor's from the University of Toronto in 1992, and finished his PhD at the University of Bristol in 1999.
 He is currently the Curator of Dinosaurs at the Royal Tyrrell Museum in Drumheller, Alberta.

 Donald has described, or helped describe, two new species of dinosaur.